Choose the right pest control company to handle your rat control issues

 You should always wear rubber gloves when cleaning up rodents droppings.
 Spray the droppings and urine with a disinfectant and let soak a few minutes.
 Clean-up droppings, seal in a plastic bag and place in an outdoor garbage can.

 About Wildlife Removal ServicesOffering humane wildlife removal services to San Diego, Orange, and Temecula counties.
-With over XX years of experience Wildlife Removal Services should be your first choice when calling a rat exterminator.
+With over 9 years of experience Wildlife Removal Services should be your first choice when calling a Wildlife Removal Specialist.

 We also handle a full array of pest control services: